BrianHHough/HelpMeDev/README.md

 2021 ETHGlobal Hackathon Project

+**Short Description (280 characters:** Think of all the side projects you have worked on and maybe put it to the side or never finished because of a technical snag or a frustrating bug.
+HelpMeDev is a global & decentralized ecosystem where developers can help developers finish their side projects and side hustles.

-**Description:** Think of all the side projects you have worked on and maybe put it to the side or never finished because of a technical snag or a frustrating bug.
+**Long Description:** Think of all the side projects you have worked on and maybe put it to the side or never finished because of a technical snag or a frustrating bug.
 What if you could put out contracts to an ecosystem of other developers to help you finish your project or feature for you.
 HelpMeDev is a gitcoin for personal projects (i.e. creating contracts so you can pay developers to help you finish your side project, startup, dream app, etc.)

 **Participants:**